Umatilla Chemical Depot: History

-The Umatilla Chemical Depot opened in 1941, to prepare for World War II.
+The Umatilla Ordnance Depot (later the Umatilla Army Depot) opened in 1941, to prepare for World War II.
 The depot's mission was to store and maintain a variety of military items, from blankets to ammunition.
 The depot took on its chemical weapons storage mission in 1962 and stored 12% of the nation's stockpile.
 From 1990 to 1994, the facility reorganized in preparation for eventual closure, shipping all conventional ammunition and supplies to other installations.

-Chemical Weapons Destruction Facility
+Chemical weapons destruction facility

 The Umatilla Chemical Agent Disposal Facility is designed for the destruction of the chemical weapons stored at the Umatilla Chemical Depot.
 The facility was completed in 2001.
 The Army began weapons disposal on September 8, 2004, and completed disposal on October 25, 2011.
 Destruction is a requirement under the Chemical Weapons Convention and monitored by the OPCW.
 The facility destroyed 220,604 munitions and containers containing 3717 ST of GB, HD and VX via high-temperature incineration, representing 100 percent of the base's stockpile.
 While destroying 50% of its stockpile took six years (until August 2010), the processing of the second 50% was expected to take only two years.
 The process is simplified by having only 1 ST containers of HD remaining to be processed while multiple kinds of individual munitions containing several agents were destroyed early in the campaign.
 An emphasis on risk reduction prioritised destruction of the most modern and dangerous compounds (VX and GB) and destruction of smaller containers, which had greater risk of theft, explosion, and leakage.